neu5ron/es_stk/README.md

 This is a custom elasticsearch analyzer built with security logging use cases in mind.

-The analyzer will lowercase the values and then [tokenize](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) values based upon
-- `whitespace`
-- `\ `
-- `/`
+The analyzer will lowercase the values and remove extra whitespaces.
+More importantly it retains the functionality that makes elasticsearch a useful string searching tool besides just using it as a "contains" query database.
+For example this still allows you to do fuzzy/levenshtein distance queries.

- Problems this solves are well noted in this [blog](https://socprime.com/blog/elastic-for-security-analysts-part-1-searching-strings/).
+Problems this helps alleviate are well noted in this [blog](https://socprime.com/blog/elastic-for-security-analysts-part-1-searching-strings/).

  ## Example and Testing